missionpinball/mpf-docs/howto/sounds/index.rst

    :maxdepth: 1

    Setting up sound for your machine <basic_setup>
-   Playing a sound with variations when a slingshot is hit <slingshots>
+   Playing a sound with variations <variations>